-ACTION DATE Guide for Parents & Carers to be placed on Brighter Futures for Children's website By 11 September 2023 Online admissions site opens for applications By 11 September 2023 National closing date for receipt of applications 31 October 2023 Deadline for providing evidence to meet admissions criteria (please see individual school pages to see which schools require additional information) 31 October 2023 Deadline for late applications, changes of preference and changes of address to be accepted with good reason (evidence of reason must be submitted).
-31 December 2023 National Offer Day - offer letters posted second class to Reading residents who applied via a paper application 1 March 2024 Online applicants may view outcome of their application 1 March 2024 Deadline for parents to accept place offered 15 March 2024 Closing date for submitting an appeal, to be heard on time 30 March 2024 Late applications for oversubscribed schools added to waiting lists 21 March 2024 subject to change Appeals to be heard if submitted by the deadline May to June 2024 Coordination with other LAs ends 31 August 2024 Waiting lists held for Reading schools Until at least 31 December 2024
+ACTION DATE Guide for Parents & Carers to be placed on Brighter Futures for Children's website By 1 September 2024 Online admissions site opens for applications By 11 September 2024 National closing date for receipt of applications 31 October 2024 Deadline for providing evidence to meet admissions criteria (please see individual school pages to see which schools require additional information) 31 October 2024 Deadline for late applications, changes of preference and changes of address to be accepted with good reason (evidence of reason must be submitted).
+31 December 2024 National Offer Day - offer letters posted second class to Reading residents who applied via a paper application.
+3 March 2025 Online applicants may view outcome of their application.
+3 March 2025 Deadline for parents to accept place offered 16 March 2025 Closing date for submitting an appeal, to be heard on time.
+30 March 2025 Late applications for oversubscribed schools added to waiting lists and changes of preferences processed.
+21 March 2025 subject to change Appeals to be heard if submitted by the deadline May to July 2025 Coordination with other LAs ends 31 August 2025 Waiting lists held for Reading schools Until at least 31 December 2025